solidity-labs-io/forge-proposal-simulator/docs/guides/introduction.md

 ## Example Contracts

-The [Mocks folder](https://github.com/solidity-labs-io/fps-example-repo/tree/feat/test-cleanup/src/mocks) includes contracts used in the guides mentioned above for demonstration purposes.
+The [Mocks folder](https://github.com/solidity-labs-io/fps-example-repo/tree/main/src/mocks) includes contracts used in the guides mentioned above for demonstration purposes.
 Examples include [Vault](https://github.com/solidity-labs-io/fps-example-repo/blob/feat/test-cleanup/src/mocks/Vault.sol) and [Token](https://github.com/solidity-labs-io/fps-example-repo/blob/feat/test-cleanup/src/mocks/Token.sol).
 It is important to understand that these contracts are intended solely for demonstration and are not recommended for production use due to their lack of validation and audit processes.
 Their primary purpose is to illustrate the deployment process and the setup of protocol parameters within proposals.

-## Know issues
+## Known issues

 Be aware of the following issues: